 - 1. The auditors' report expresses an unmodified opinion on the financial statements of The University of Texas Elementary School. - 2.
-Significant deficiencies in internal control were not disclosed by the audit of the basic financial statements. - 3.
+Material weaknesses in internal control were not disclosed by the audit of the basic financial statements. - 3.
+Significant deficiencies in internal control were not disclosed by the audit of the basic financial statements. - 4.
 No instances of noncompliance material to the financial statements were disclosed during the audit.

-B. FINDINGS - BASIC FINANCIAL STATEMENT AUDIT
+B. FINDINGS - BASIC FINANCIAL STATEMENTS AUDIT